 Ms. DiPalma's experience as a professional musician and solo performer includes concerts, sacred services, and as solo and background vocalist for live performances, festivals and studio recordings.

 Her performance repertoire includes genres opera, classical, sacred music, jazz, folk and rock.

 DiPalma's diverse musical lineage dates back to her paternal great great uncle, Severino Siani, who traveled upon request from Naples, Italy, to play as first chair Bassist with the Philadelphia Orchestra under the baton of renown conductor Leopold Stokowski.
 Another uncle, Charles (Salvatore) Siani, was Principal Bassist with the San Francisco Symphony orchestra for over a decade.
 In the 1940's, DiPalma's maternal grandmother sang on weekly radio broadcasts from the standard popular American Songbook and was music director and organist of her church until age 84.
 DiPalma's mother is a multi-award winning songwriter and performer.
 Discovering her love of opera at the age of 8, DiPalma committed to carry this musical legacy through opera.

-True to her musical roots, DiPalma enjoyed learning many styles of instrumental music growing up, formally studying both violin and classical piano.
-Later, she began writing original compositions and improvising on jazz piano.
+True to her musical roots, Ms. DiPalma enjoyed learning many styles of instrumental music growing up, formally studying classical violin, guitar and piano as her foundation.
+Later, she began writing original compositions and building her repertoire in jazz piano.
 DiPalma studied composition during high school and college, with the late Margaret Garwood and Matthew Greenbaum.
 Her compositions have been performed in Pennsylvania and New Jersey.
 She has finished multiple works that focus on voice and has written Instrumental and chamber work.
-Her work has been performed and recorded with Temple University's student composers club Contemplum.
-Ms.DiPalma has taught voice and piano lessons beginning while attending high school, during and post-college graduation to students ranging in ages from preschool to retired.
+Her work has been performed and recorded by Temple University's student composers club, Contemplum.